anquanscan/sec-tools/README.md

 [C-File-Patcher](https://github.com/JakeLoganUK/C-File-Patcher): Simply Patch a File Using C++
 [HostReconTool](https://github.com/bhitchens/HostReconTool): Tool that gathers data from local and remote Windows systems and compiles it in a SQLite database.
 [CSRF-handler](https://github.com/banujan6/CSRF-handler): A simple CSRF Token protection library for PHP.
 I t will help you to generate the random unique token and validate it to prevent CSRF attack.
 [SNFQ-SimpleNetFilterQueueLibrary](https://github.com/cr7pt0pl4gu3/SNFQ-SimpleNetFilterQueueLibrary): SNFQ is a Simple NetFilterQueue Library developed by Ravehorn.
 It is built on top of NetfilterQueue.
+[Parrot-CTFs-Website](https://github.com/Parrot-CTFs/Parrot-CTFs-Website): Parrot CTFs - A CTF platform for all fields of IT - OWASP, CRTP & OSCP Based Training Labs